MicroDiamond5004/MicroDiamond5004/README.md

 # 👋 Hey there, I'm Sergei Petrov

-I'm a passionate Full Stack Engineer from Ukraine 🇺🇦 with 3+ years of experience in web development and SEO.
+I'm a passionate Full Stack Engineer from Russia with 3+ years of experience in web development and SEO.
 I specialize in modern JavaScript ecosystems — React, TypeScript, Node.js — and love building clean, efficient, and engaging applications.

 ---

-## 🚀 About Me
+## About Me

 - 🎓 3rd-year student at Rosbiotech University
 - 💼 Full Stack Developer at ELMA365 with automation API access